SomeAutDev/DarkSideModeMod/README.md

   The tiger morph powerup from _No More Heroes 2_.
 It turns the player into an invincible tiger that deals massive damage with it's sharp claws.

 ## Recommended mods
-While I always designed this mod around compatability, the mods I had in mind the most were _Doomer7_ (due to it also being Suda51 themed), and _Reelism_.
+While I always designed this mod around compatibility, the mods I had in mind the most were _Doomer7_ (due to it also being Suda51 themed), and _Reelism_.
 ## Issues with certain mods.
   ### Minor issues